 - Invest in some bookshelves.
 (We have yet to meet the homeschooling mom who says she has enough bookshelves!)

-- Consider filing cabinets as helpful storage tools as well.
+- Consider filing cabinets, baskets, and crates as helpful storage tools as well.

 - Assign locations for all regularly-used materials, such as reference books, art supplies, math manipulatives, science equipment, educational games, etc.